almson/cuda-compiler-plugin/README.md

 # Introduction

-This Maven plugin helps when working with mixed Java/CUDA projects (such as those powered by JCUDA) by invoking `nvcc` in order to compile any CUDA kernel source files (ie those ending in `.cu` or `.ptx`) found in the project sources directory.
+This Maven plugin helps when working with mixed Java/CUDA projects (such as those powered by [JCuda](http://jcuda.org)) by invoking `nvcc` to compile any CUDA kernel source files (ie those ending in `.cu` or `.ptx`) found in the project sources directory.
 The outputs will then be included in the jar file.
 The plugin will check modification times and avoid re-compiling the sources if it is not necessary.
 Compilation is multi-threaded.
 Supports Linux and Windows.
 (Not tested on Mac OS).

 # Installation